 It is mandatory to wear an approved helmet at all times when riding your motorcycle during the event.
 A protective motorcycle jacket, pants, boots and knee protection (soft or hard) must be worn to participate.
 You will be checked at the starting line.

 how do i follow the routes?

 You can download our road-book app on your phone or print out the road-book in advance.
-If you are printing the road-book you will need to contact us in advance.
-More details on the road-book set-up shortly.
+The road books will be emailed to you one week before the event.

 what happens if i get lost?